- Written by Dr.Mehmet Demircioglu

-If you think you need bad hair transplant repair, first separate an urgent medical problem from a cosmetic problem.
-Fever, spreading redness, increasing pain, pus, black skin, or worsening swelling need immediate medical review.
-If the problem is cosmetic, do not rush into another surgery.
+If the weak point is cosmetic, the safest first move is not another surgery.
 Most repair decisions should wait until at least 12 months, and many cases are judged more responsibly between 12 and 18 months.
 Before repair, collect photos, records, graft numbers, medication history, and a proper donor area assessment.
+A pluggy hairline repair is one of the repair situations where adding more grafts is not always the first answer.

 What should I do first if I think my transplant went wrong?

-If you have operation records, graft count, consent forms, invoice, post surgery instructions, or day one photos, keep them.
+If you have operation records, graft count, consent forms, invoice, post-surgery instructions, or day one photos, keep them.
 These details may help a repair surgeon understand what was done.

 Once the facts are organized, seek an independent evaluation from a surgeon who actually understands repair cases.
-A salesperson cannot assess donor capacity, hair angle, scar tissue, graft survival, and long term planning properly.
+A salesperson cannot assess donor capacity, hair angle, scar tissue, graft survival, and long-term planning properly.

 When should I wait before calling the result bad?